Vaccine Equity & Access in Crisis

 Nearly 1.7 million Venezuelans are in Colombia as migrants, refugees, or asylum seekers.
 Local communities and health systems have struggled to manage the influx of displaced Venezuelans, many of whom have dealt with years of malnutrition and a lack of access to healthcare.

 Despite initial successes in coping with the spread of COVID-19, the outbreak escalated to a peak in Colombia in January 2021.
-Colombia has recently been struggling to manage the virus as daily infection rates increased.
-In January, intensive care units across several major cities reached 90% capacity, with more than a third of ICUs completely filled in the capital’s 60 hospitals.
+Colombia has recently been struggling to manage the virus due to weeks of massive anti-government protests across the country.
+Intensive care units in Colombia’s largest cities are hovering between 94-99% capacity and a new surge in cases is expected.

 On February 8, Colombia announced it would grant temporary legal status for 10 years to all Venezuelan migrants who entered the country prior to 2021.
 This is a critical step, as it allows for Venezuelans to access national health services including the vaccination campaign.
 At this point, the Colombian government has made agreements to purchase enough vaccines for 29 million people as part of its goal to vaccinate 34 million people.
 Beginning on February 17, Colombia plans to vaccinate one million people in the first 30 days.
 Frontline health workers will receive the first vaccines, followed by people over 80 years of age.